IRISESI/WHOnto/README.md

 This repository contains the details (prompts and results) of  the experiments conducted for the construction of an ontology using ChatGPT-3.5.
 These experiments are part of the paper entitled "" submitted for publication in "".

 Technical details:
 1. We used ChatGPT-3.5, which is publicly available at https://chatgpt.com/.
 The experiments were performed in March-April 2024.
-At that time, GPT-3.5 was the default model, and GPT-4o had not yet been made available.
+At that time, GPT-3.5 was the default model, and GPT-4o had not yet been made available (see https://help.openai.com/en/articles/6825453-chatgpt-release-notes for more information).
 2. We used Protégé-5.5.0 to verify the generated ontologies and to test the SPARQL queries.

 Organization of the repository: